-IOT SECURITY AUDIT: ASSESSING SECURITY CONTROLS FOR CONNECTED DEVICES AND SYSTEMS
+IOT SECURITY AUDIT: ASSESSES THE SECURITY CONTROLS FOR INTERNET OF THINGS (IOT) DEVICES AND SYSTEMS

 Mitigating Cyber Risks in IoT Infrastructures through Effective Security Auditing